eoinparkinson/thunkable-templates/projects/retro-login-template.md

 ![](/images/stripe-rotate-properties.png)

-### If you encounter any problems or issues, please don't hesitate to drop a comment below and someone will assist you.
+### If you encounter any problems or issues drop a comment below.